Use Uncertainty to Your Advantage

 Although the unknown might seem unsettling AF, you really can handle it.
 A Yale University study on monkeys found that unpredictable scenarios trigger a boost in activity in the prefrontal cortex, the area of the brain responsible for managing emotional reactions.
 It's thought that this same mechanism can help our human brains laser focus on the most important info in uncertain times to make the best decision.

-If the idea of trusting that good may come from uncertainty (or that even if it doesn't, you'll be OK) seems easier said than done, that's because … it is.
-But warming up to the what-if's is totally possible.
+If trusting that good may come from uncertainty (or that even if it doesn't, you'll be OK) seems easier said than done, that's because it is.
+But warming up to the what-ifs is totally possible.
 What's key:

 1. Go beyond A or B.

 The anxiety of not knowing can be fuelled by getting locked into an either/or mindset, explains Eliasof.
-Say your job isn't really doing it for you any more, but you like that you get to WFH.
-When considering your options, you feel trapped between A) either doing work you don't love, or B) stressing about finding a new job that doesn't require you to go to an office.
+Say your job isn't really doing it for you any more, but you like that you can WFH if you want to.
+When considering your options, you feel trapped between either A) doing work you don't love or B) stressing about finding a new job that doesn't require you to go to an office.

 The thing is, those actually aren't the only two choices.
 "You can chop A and B into multiple categories", says Eliasof.
 "That allows you to open up the possibilities and gain a sense of control".
-Staying at your current job could mean choosing to focus on tasks that give you more fulfilment or cultivating stronger relationships with your team, which can help you advance.
+Staying at your current job could mean choosing to focus on tasks that give you more fulfilment or cultivating stronger relationships with your team that can help you make progress in your career.
 Deciding to look for a new one could mean taking classes to make your skills more marketable before applying for other positions.
 More exciting than scary that way, isn't it?

 2. Review your personal history.

-Instead of worrying about how you'll handle a new situation, think back to how you've coped with challenging experiences in the past, like managing life mid-pandemic.
+Instead of doubting your ability to handle a new situation, think back to how you've coped with challenging experiences in the past, like managing life mid-pandemic.
 "Maybe you're resourceful and optimistic, so tap into those strengths", says Buckley.
-"You know they've worked for you before, and therefore, they can work for you again".
+"You know they've worked for you before and therefore they can work for you again".